Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already provide readOnlyHint=true.
-The description adds that subdirectories are accessible, which is extra behavioral context beyond the annotation.
+Annotations already declare readOnlyHint: true, and the description adds that subdirectories are also accessible, giving useful behavioral context beyond the annotation.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.